Bastardkb/charybdis-pmw-3360-sensor-pcb/README.md

-# charybdis-pmw-sensor
+# PMW3360 sensor PCB

-A PCB for the PMW3360 sensor
+A PCB for the PMW3360 sensor.
+Designed for the Charybdis keyboard, can be used in other projects.

 ![](pics/1.jpg)

 ## Features

-- Uses a 2.54mm connector
+- Uses a 2.54mm spaced tht connector
 - components chosen to be easy to handsolder
 - M3 screw holes
 - potato